miguelgrinberg/Flask-SocketIO/docs/index.rst

 sharing the same queue.

 Flask-SocketIO does not apply monkey patching when eventlet or gevent are used.
-When working with a message queue, it is very likely that the Python package that talks to the message queue service will hang if the Python standard library is not monkey patched.
+But when working with a message queue, it is very likely that the Python package that talks to the message queue service will hang if the Python standard library is not monkey patched.